11.2. Administration of DNS data with BIND#

 When using the Samba backend, a search is performed in the LDAP for every DNS request.
 With the OpenLDAP backend, a search is only performed in the directory service if the DNS data has changed.
 The use of the LDAP backend can thus result in a reduction of the system load on Samba/AD systems.

-The backend is configured via the Univention Configuration Registry Variable dns/backend
+The backend is configured via the Univention Configuration Registry Variable dns/backend.
+The DNS

 administration is not changed by the backend used and is performed via UMC